Quadruple Marker with Graph - 2nd Trimester

 A Quadruple Marker with Graph - 2nd Trimester test is a prenatal screening test tailored to provide expectant parents with insights into the developing baby's health.
 It analyzes specific markers in the mother’s blood to assess the risk of chromosomal abnormalities, such as Down Syndrome (Trisomy 21) and Edwards Syndrome (Trisomy 18), wherein extra copies of chromosome 21 and 18 are present and affect the baby's physical and intellectual development.
 It also screens for neural tube defects like spina bifida (a spinal cord defect) and anencephaly (a brain defect).
 These birth defects can result in nerve damage, learning disabilities, paralysis, or stillbirth.

 The Quad in Quadruple Marker with Graph - 2nd Trimester test refers to the four specific markers measured in the mother’s blood during the screening.
-These include Alpha-fetoprotein (AFP), Human Chorionic Gonadotropin (hCG), Unconjugated Estriol (uE3), and Inhibin A. When assessed collectively, the levels of these markers help estimate the likelihood of certain fetal abnormalities that can affect the baby’s growth and development.
+These include Alpha-fetoprotein (AFP), Human Chorionic Gonadotropin (hCG), Estriol unconjugated (uE3), and Inhibin A. When assessed collectively, the levels of these markers help estimate the likelihood of certain fetal abnormalities that can affect the baby’s growth and development.
 Timely detection of these abnormalities is vital for ensuring comprehensive prenatal care and effectively addressing potential health problems.
 In addition to the traditional Quad marker analysis, the inclusion of a graphical representation enhances the interpretability of results.

 A Quadruple Marker with Graph - 2nd Trimester test is a screening test only; any abnormal result does not mean the unborn baby has a birth defect or genetic condition.
 It only tells whether the unborn baby is at risk of developing certain abnormalities, and further testing is required to confirm the diagnosis.